MJeremy2017/system-design/operating-system/paging/README.md

 # Paging

-Paging is a memory management technique where a computer loads data from secondary memory to primary memory.
+Paging is a memory management technique where a **computer loads data from secondary memory to primary memory.**

-Primary storage data is temporary and is frequently accessed by applications or other hardware systems.
+**Primary storage data(RAM)** is temporary and is frequently accessed by applications or other hardware systems.
 It is typically stored in random access memory (RAM) for fast retrieval.
-Secondary storage is where data in a computer is kept for longer periods of time.
-Secondary storage is typically slower than primary.
+Secondary storage is where data in a computer is kept for longer periods of time. **Secondary storage is typically slower than primary.**
 A typical example of secondary memory could be a solid-state drive (SSD), for example.

 - The unit of a logical memory is called page.
 - The unit of a physical memory is called frame.

-During program execution, a process can be divided into multiple pages and then it can be assigned to non-contiguous frames located on the physical memory.
+During program execution, 1. a process can be divided into multiple pages, and then 2. it can be assigned to non-contiguous frames located on the physical memory.